-5 1 Introduction
+1 Introduction

 Atmospheric fronts are ubiquitous structural elements of extra-tropical weather.
 The term front refers to a narrow transition region between airmasses of different density and/or temperature (see, e.g., Thomas and Schultz, 2019b).
-These airmass boundaries play an important role for understanding the dynamics of midlatitude weather, since they are usually related to clouds.
-Fronts are often associated with significant weather, such as intense precipitation and high gust speeds.
-Hence, fronts in the sense of separating polar from more subtropical airmasses played a vital part of the communication of weather to the public and the public perception of weather in general, although this aspect may have lost some attention due to the use of colourful apps.
+These airmass boundaries play an important role for understanding the dynamics of midlatitude weather, since they and are usually related to clouds.
+Fronts Further fronts are often associated with significant weather, such as intense precipitation and high gust speeds(see, e.g., Catto and Dowdy, 2021; Catto et al., 2015; Martius et al., 2016).
+Hence, fronts in the sense of separating polar from more subtropical airmasses played play a vital part of the communication of weather to the public and the public perception of weather in general, although this aspect may have lost some attention due to the use of colourful apps.
 Frontal surfaces exist also on smaller scales, e.g. in the context of sea-breeze circulation or local circulation patterns in mountainous regions.
-Even tropical weather systems might indeed produce similar features of transition regions of different airmasses, but due to other reasons than in the extra-tropical weather systems.
-However, the focus here and in much of the literature is on the larger-scale fronts that can extend over several hundred kilometres and are often associated with extra-tropical cyclones (Schemm et al., 2018).
-Quasi-stationary fronts exist that can extend over large distance and do typically not move strongly over time, e.g. the Mei-Yu front (e.g. Hu et al., 2021).
+Even tropical weather systems might indeed produce similar features of transition regions of different airmasses, but due to other reasons than in the mechanisms than in extra-tropical weather systems.
+However, the The focus here and in much of the literature is on the larger-scale fronts that can extend over several hundred kilometres and are often associated with extra-tropical cyclones (Schemm et al., 2018).
+Quasi-stationary fronts exist that In addition, also quasi-stationary fronts can extend over large distanceand do typically, but they do not move strongly over time, e.g. the Mei-Yu front (e.g. Hu et al., 2021).
 These stationary fronts are as well foci of significant surface weather.
 Unfortunately, there is no generally accepted front definition, see, e.g. the discussion in Schemm et al. (2018) and Thomas and Schultz (2019a).
-Thus, the detection of fronts often rely on different measures, usually based on physical variables and including physical hypotheses or theories.
+Thus, the detection of fronts often rely relies on different measures, usually based on physical variables and including physical hypotheses or theories as detailed below.
 Additionally, it is still on debate if a front detection should be guided by determining surface fronts (as, e.g., on the analysis charts of weather services), or even more on the physical (horizontal and vertical) structure (see also the summary in Uccellini et al., 1992; Sanders, 1999).

-&lt;sup>1Institut für Informatik, Johannes Gutenberg-Universität Mainz, Staudingerweg 7, 55128 Mainz, Germany
+1Institut für Informatik, Johannes Gutenberg-Universität Mainz, Staudingerweg 7, 55128 Mainz, Germany

-&lt;sup>2Institut für Physik der Atmosphäre, Johannes Gutenberg-Universität Mainz, Becherweg 21, 55128 Mainz, Germany
+2Institut für Physik der Atmosphäre, Johannes Gutenberg-Universität Mainz, Becherweg 21, 55128 Mainz, Germany